kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## When a thing is done, it's done.
-Don't look back.
-Look forward to your next objective. - George Marshall
+    ## Wisdom has never made a bigot, but learning has. - Josh Billings